Skip to Content

 There are several options to access the right care in our community.

-For a non-threatening concern, call your family doctor or primary care provider first
+For a non-urgent concern, call your primary care provider first

-Your family doctor knows you best.
+Your primary care provider knows you best.
 They can offer diagnosis and treatment for common illnesses and injuries and provide referrals to healthcare specialists who can help with a specific condition.

 Local Family Health Teams include,